nick-ng/poe-map-team/story-route/4-player-part-2.md

 Character level: 55 - 71
 Passives from Quests: 2 (21)

+- Switch to BA filter
+- Fix resists, gems, weapon swap gem leveling, etc.
+- Farm The Blood Aqueduct until lvl 57+
+- **Mark** or **Nick** (first to 57) Descent > Vastiri Desert > TP at Foothills WP > Tunnel > Quarry WP > Refinery (up) > Tag boss
+  - All kill boss and get Trarthan Powder
+- **Mark** or **Nick** Foothills WP > Boiling Lake > tag The Basilisk
+  - All kill the Basilisk and get Basilisk Acid
+- **Mark** new Quarry instance
+  - All warp to **Mark** and burn the beast
+- Higher level run to the Rotting Core.
+Other runner Quarry skill points (down)
+  - Enter all 3 portals and spawn the Depraved Trinity.
+Tag and TP
+  - All kill Depraved Trinity

 ## Act 10

 Area Level: 64 - 67
 Character level: 58 - 74
 Passives from Quests: 3 (24)

+- Runner go to roof top, TP and start Bannon event
+  - All save Bannon and talk to him
+- Runner go to Ravaged Square WP > Torched Courts > Desecrated Chamber
+- ## Second runner warp to Ravaged Square WP > Ossuary > Trial TP
+  - Respec